SEB-Core/u1_lesson_VSCode/README.md

 ### Settings
 Settings can be set for the User overall, or for a specific workspace/project.
 For the most part, you'll want to configure the Settings for the User.
-As we go through each setting, search for it in the search bar to go straight to it.

 There are ***tons*** of settings that you can adjust and change to customize your editor.
 But beware, don't change something if you aren't sure what it does.
 VS Code gives us access to a lot more settings than a standard program.
 It assumes you know what you're doing since the primary users are programmers.
 So just be careful.